trevorgross/trevorgross.github.io/index.md

 Bus 001 Device 047: ID 05e3:0608 Genesys Logic, Inc. Hub
 ```

 Device 49 is the Bluetooth adapter, per dmesg it's a CSR8510 A10.
 I had Bluetooth enabled already, and the adapter just showed up.
 So btusb and probably some other module (btrtl, etc) got that working without me doing anything.
+I don't know why it didn't have the USB Vendor ID issue that the Wi-Fi has.

 Wi-Fi didn't work.
 I don't remember how but somehow I learned that the adapter is a Realtek 8192cu.
 Probably by Googling for "realtek idProduct=817b," or something along those lines.

 Loading the `rtl8192cu` module doesn't result in a working adapter.
-First, you have to set the `new_id` in sysfs to identify the device on the hub because it uses a nonstandard vendor id.
+First, you have to set the `new_id` in sysfs to identify the device on the hub.
 Once you do that, the adapter shows up in `iwconfig`, etc. but you can't see or connect to a network or do anything useful.

 Using the 8192cu module from AUR works.